-&lt;sup>14 According to Dr. Stevens, BIS (bispectral analysis) is a measurement of the depth of general anesthesia using EEG recordings of the frontal lobe brain and computer processing.
+&lt;sup>16 According to Dr. Stevens, BIS (bispectral analysis) is a measurement of the depth of general anesthesia using EEG recordings of the frontal lobe brain and computer processing.
 BIS values range from 100 (completely awake and alert) to 0 (coma and total EEG burst suppression).
 BIS values under 60 correlate to the depth of anesthesia associated with lack of awareness.
 Ex.
-8-A at 25.
+7-A at 25.

-&lt;sup>15 In fact, multiple studies based on BIS support the finding that midazolam does not induce general anesthesia.
-"BIS values of in the range of 77-92 were reported after repeated IV doses of midazolam in a surgical outpatient study.
-In surgery patients, the lowest BIS score for IV midazolam was 65."
-Ex.
-8-A at 25.
-This is above the BIS cutoff of 60 which is the threshold of "awareness during anesthesia."
-Id.
+&lt;sup>17 In fact, multiple studies based on BIS support the finding that midazolam does not induce general anesthesia.
+"BIS values in the range of 77-92 were reported after repeated IV doses of midazolam in a surgical outpatient study.
+In iv.
+Scientific studies show that a cautious and conservative approach is warranted in positing an 'anesthetic' action of midazolam, as a significant number of patients are found to be under-anesthetized and conscious during surgery even when using the strongest general anesthetic agents are used.